 Domain of the 4 valleys and the Pays d’Enhaut- Switzerland

-We go now to Switzerland, at the 4 valleys domain, where you can also enjoy adapted skiing.
-Manoelle “Mano” Pauli has specialized in adapted ski for people with physical and learning disabilities and in 2012 created the “Sharing Emotions”, a handiski (as they call it in French) school.
+We go now to Switzerland, at the 4 valleys domain, where you can also enjoy adaptive skiing.
+Manoelle “Mano” Pauli has specialized in adaptive ski for people with physical and learning disabilities and in 2012 created “Sharing Emotions”, a handiski (as they call it in French) school.
 She does piloted Dual Ski since 2010, and she has been coaching the Swiss French disabled Ski Team.
 She is also assistant coach to the Swiss Paralympic ski team.

 Piloted Dual Ski is where the skier is installed in a shell seat fixed by a frame articulated on two skis: the instructor guides the person via a bar located at the back.

 Mano Pauli is currently training Thibault Brancart, a blind skier who is training for the Paralympics and she is not giving lessons for a while, so she advised us to mention the Association Capdenho.
 Capdenho offers also piloted dual ski lessons in winter in the Pays-d’Enhaut and many outdoors activities in summer too (included an all terrain CIMGO chair).
 However, due to the high cost of the equipment and the pilot, they also do fundraising to be able to offer free or discounted days out in the snow.